-At the end of Q2, NMED had employees filling 552 full-time equivalent positions (FTE).
-While the Department has 714 authorized FTEs, the FY24 staffing budget funded 661 of those based on the average FTE cost because the Legislature did not fully fund that expense.
-For FY24, NMED was the only state agency to receive a separate appropriation to help cover the cost of the 6 percent raise for state employees.
-The Department's FY25 budget request included a \$6.2 million general fund increase to appropriately compensate employees based on their education and experience in accordance with state regulations.
+At the end of FY24, NMED had 559 filled full-time equivalent positions (FTE).
+While the Department has 714 authorized FTEs, the FY24 staffing budget funded 661 of those (based on NMED's average FTE cost) because the Legislature did not fully fund that expense.
+For FY24, NMED was the only state agency to receive a separate appropriation to help cover the cost of a 6 percent raise for state employees.

+With the budget passed during the 2024 legislative session, the Department's FY25 budget includes funding to increase salaries to appropriately compensate employees based on their education and experience in accordance with state regulations.
+NMED expects this will support a further reduction in the vacancy rate.